 But one thing that really caught my eye in the gift shop was a kids’ book was displayed on one of the shelves.
 Captivated by the titled “Vegan is Love”, I flipped through the pages to see pictures regarding love to every animal as part of our existence.
 The book encouraged not only avoiding eating animals out of love, but everything else that comes with it.
 Animal testing, killing for fur and overall exploitation were introduced in such a basic manner.

 The concept of love was made so simple.
-All it meant was to not harm anyone or anything.
+All it meant was to treat everything with respect and truly one another as living beings.
 The book had left me astounded at such a basic idea in relation to its complexity in my life.

 I left the monastery feeling like I had just discovered an entirely different world and way of life.
 To everyone’s expectations, that night I influenced my parents to take us to a vegan restaurant.
 After a delicious meal, the night had assisted my growing belief in veganism and encouraged me to try new things.
 When we were leaving the restaurant, I turned to my mom and said “It’s good to know that vegan cookies can actually taste good!”

 The vacation to Kauai had changed my outlook on life.
 I am now vegan and have expanded my views on spirituality by incorporating ideals from both Hinduism and Buddhism.
 My beliefs originated from this trip and followed me back to my home.
 The confusion over the concept of meditation is now clear as I meditate every day as part of my spiritual practice.